ECON2101W Economic History of Europe

 - Internet access

 This course is completely facilitated online using the learning management platform, HuskyCT.
-If you have difficulty accessing HuskyCT, students have access to the in person/live person support options available during regular business hours through HuskyTech.
+If you have difficulty accessing HuskyCT, you can access the in person/live person support options available during regular business hours through HuskyTech.
 Students also have 24×7 Course Support including access to live chat, phone, and support documents.

 Minimum Technical Skills